 To the extent plaintiff has demonstrated any pattern of her performance on multiplechoice tests as compared to other testing formats, any number of these or other factors may explain that discrepancy.
 While the preponderance standard does not require plaintiff to rule out every other possible explanation, she must demonstrate that her explanation is more likely than not true.
-As many other explanations remain plausible, this Court is not persuaded that she has a disability as defined by the ADA that has substantially limited her academic performance.
-Her primary evidence, the report and testimony of Dr. Newman, is insufficient for two reasons.
+As many other explanations remain plausible, this Court is not persuaded that she has a disability under the ADA (i.e., an impairment that substantially limits her ability to learn).
+The testimony of plaintiff's expert, Dr. Newman, also fails to establish the requisite causal link.
+Dr. Newman diagnosed plaintiff as suffering from a learning disability.
+Dr. Newman's testimony is unpersuasive because of her sparse experience in the diagnosis and treatment of learning disabilities.9 The Court also notes that a mere diagnosis of a learning disability-such as Dr. Newman's diagnosis of plaintiff10-does not establish "disability" under the ADA absent sufficient corroborative evidence from the patient's own experiences.
+See Albertson's, Inc. v.
+Kirkingburg, 527 U.S. 555, 567 (1999).
+As is described below, plaintiff's spotty, anecdotal

-First, this Court does not find Dr. Newman's testimony to be sufficient, in light of the relatively sparse corroborating evidence, to establish plaintiff's claimed disabilities.
-Dr. Newman appeared to this Court as generally competent, but she lacks experience in the diagnosis and treatment of learning disabilities.
-The record reflects that it is only recently that her practice has been devoted to any significant degree to diagnosing learning disabilities, and even now it does not comprise more than half of her caseload.
+9 The record reflects that it is only recently that her practice has been devoted to any significant degree to diagnosing learning disabilities, and even now it does not comprise more than half of her caseload.
 (Trial Tr.
 11/22/05 at 147.)
-Because the significance of the test results can be interpreted differently by different practitioners (see id. at